ruricolist/cl-yesql/README.md

 `:cl-yesql/postmodern`.
 Obviously it builds on the [Postmodern][] library.

+The Postmodern language implicitly prepares (using `postmodern:prepare`) all queries when the Yesql file is loaded.
+It is not necessary to do anything else to prepare them.

 ## The SQLite languages

 Support for SQLite is provided through two languages, with different